my-ko-la/writings-/programming_principles.md

 # How to Use

-Unless you are writing code that is responsible for human lives, it can be hard to justify applying TVT at every decision.

 In my workflow, I usually write the prototype code first, staying very much aware of the fact that it IS a prototype, and that its purpose is to be _changed_, even _thrown away entirely_.

 I then split the written code into Decisions.
 These are subjective, and I believe are best shown by example: